trevorproject/rainbow-relax/README.md

 ## 🏗️ Architecture

-### Dual Architecture Design
+### Widget Architecture

-The project supports two deployment modes:

-1. **Full Application**: Complete React SPA with routing
-2. **Embeddable Widget**: Lightweight, self-contained widget
+The project is designed as an **embeddable widget** - a lightweight, self-contained React application that can be easily integrated into any website or web application.

 ### Key Architectural Decisions